Seacology: History

 For its global efforts, Seacology has received several awards, including the Global Vision Award in Travel + Leisure, the Blue Award in Islands Magazine, and Yahoo!'s Pick for Good in September 2006.
 Others have included, the Prince’s Prize for Innovative Nonprofits Laureate, awarded by Albert II, Prince of Monaco and a Momentum For Change award, given by the United Nations Framework Convention on Climate Change.
+In 2024, Seacology was the top recipient of the Lipman Family Prize for outstanding vision, inspiration and impact, awarded by the University of Pennsylvania.
+Executive Director Duane Silverstein accepted the prize in a ceremony at the Wharton School of Business.

 Seacology was also nominated for the 2020 Nobel Peace Prize.

 Activities

 Seacology is a nonprofit organization that works to preserve both island habitats and cultures by exchanging services for local assistance and cooperation with conservation efforts.
 As of 2000, it was reported to be the only conservation organization to focus entirely on island preservation.
 Seacology has 501(c)(3) status (providing federal income tax deductions for some American donors) because it is a charitable, non-profit organization.
 According to its mission statement on its website, "Seacology searches for win-win situations where both the local environment is protected and islanders receive some tangible benefit for doing so."

 Islands constitute a large portion of the world's surface.
 Combined, the largest 125 islands cover an area the size of Europe, and if the economic zones that include marine resources (found within a few miles of shore) are included, islands make up one-sixth of the Earth's surface area and hold half of all marine species.
 Scientific surveys have shown that coral reefs, which surround many islands, are declining rapidly due to climate change, dynamite and cyanide fishing, and marine pollution.
 According to evolutionary biologist E. O. Wilson, bird species that are endemic to islands face a greater risk of extinction—40 times greater than on the continents.
 At least 255 island bird species have become extinct since the appearance of humans, with 158 lost during prehistory and 97 lost between 1600 and 1994.
 In comparison, between 17 and 20 species of continental birds became extinct between 1600 and 1994.
 Because the small land area of islands can only support small populations, the biggest threat to endemic wildlife is habitat loss.
 Other threats include direct exploitation (hunting and pet trade), disease, and invasive species.